palewire/moneyinpolitics.wtf/README.md

+# MONEYINPOLITICS.wtf

-America's most comprehensive dictionary of political fundraising jargon.
+America's most comprehensive dictionary of campaign finance jargon.
 Made by and for data journalists

 ## Contributing